Why is learning to Come When Called so important? Just ask Lily and her mom Jan!

 I want to share an experience I had with Lily today - that nearly brought me to tears - and the extreme relief I had that her training kicked in from the Come When Called class.

-I don't know if you'll remember but a few sessions ago Lily and I were the only ones who showed up for our agility class one day, and instead we decided to do whistle training for her out-of-sight emergency recall.
+I don't know if you'll remember but a few sessions ago we decided to do whistle training for Lily's out-of-sight emergency recall.
 She was pretty successful that day and I have continued to use the whistle to call her into the house when she is dawdling outside, even though she is just in my backyard.

 However, today I had the fright of my life.
 I apparently had not closed my front door completely after getting my mail.
 I went into the kitchen for something and when finished, came out to discover the front door wide open and no Lily.
 Frantic, I went to get her leash and picked up the whistle and ran out of the house screaming her name and blowing the whistle.
 As you may recall, I live on a corner and had no idea which direction she ran.